vansky/bibfile_cleaner/README.md

 Usage:

     python alignbib.py bibfile.in bibfile.out

+Default ID format is last1(|last2|etal)year3year4.
+Also removes 'file' key-value pairs from bibfile.in in order to remove the other bibfile's Mendeley information.

+To merge two bibfiles:

+    python alignbib.py bibfile.in bibfile.out
     cat bibfile.out >> bibfile.old
     python cleanbib.py bibfile.old bibfile.new

-Default ID format is last1(|last2|etal)year3year4.
-Also removes 'file' key-value pairs from bibfile.in in order to remove the other bibfile's Mendeley information.